Skip to content

 • by

 The stochastic oscillator is a tool that measures momentum in the markets.
 It was originally made for slower trading however, when you’re looking at a 1-minute chart, the action is much faster.
-You need to adjust the stochastic settings to find the best settings for the Stochastic for this timeframe.
+You need to adjust the stochastic settings to find the best Stochastic setting when trading short time frame charts.

 Best Stochastic Settings for 1 Minute Chart